valverdemp/bloques/README.md

 ###1.
 Collect a list of blogs that are of your interest.

 I collected a list of blogs that are written:

--In Spanish
+- In Spanish

--By speakers of Japanese as a first language who have studied or are studying Spanish as a foreign language -Without a commercial purpose.
+- By speakers of Japanese as a first language who have studied or are studying Spanish as a foreign language

+- Without a commercial purpose.
 They are "personal" blogs about hobbies, culture, opinion, etc.

 I used Google and Blogspot search options and found 49 blogs written by 44 learners.
 The list is blogs_list.txt